Drew Stone: Film career

-After working for years as a crew member on film sets in a variety of roles in 1992 Stone formed New York City-based film Production Company, Stone Films NYC and produced numerous music videos (Onyx, Type O Negative, Biohazard, Kings X, Insane Clown Posse) by himself and produced / directed with his brother Evan B. Stone as "The Stone Brothers" (Vanilla Ice, Channel Zero, Stuck Mojo).
+After working for years as a crew member on film sets in a variety of roles in 1992 Stone formed New York City-based film Production Company, Stone Films NYC and produced numerous music videos (Onyx, Run-DMC, Type O Negative, Biohazard, Kings X, Insane Clown Posse) by himself and produced / directed with his brother Evan B. Stone as "The Stone Brothers" (Vanilla Ice, Channel Zero, Stuck Mojo).
 He has directed videos for Agnostic Front, Sick of It All, Fury of Five and Madball.
 He is a four-time X-Tremmy award winner with his Urban Street-Bike Warriors series of extreme sports films and director of the MTV True Life episode "I Live To Ride," which exposed the extreme sport of motorcycle stunt riding to millions worldwide.
 In 2006 he created the Urban Street-Bike Warriors: Black Sheep Squadron Tour.

-He directed and edited All Ages: The Boston Hardcore Film., a documentary film on the influential early Boston hardcore scene which focuses on aspects of the community and culture.
+He directed and edited All Ages: The Boston Hardcore Film, a documentary film on the influential early Boston hardcore scene which focuses on aspects of the community and culture.
 The film debuted at the Independent Film Festival of Boston 2012 and was released on DVD in June of that year.
 The film features interviews, archival footage and the music of Boston's early hardcore bands including Deep Wound, DYS, Gang Green, Impact Unit, Jerry's Kids, Negative FX, SS Decontrol, The Freeze and The F.U.'s.
 Also featured in the film are interviews with renowned author Michael Patrick MacDonald ("Easter Rising", "All Souls"), actress Christine Elise McCarthy, Thrasher Magazine editor Jake Phelps, American Hardcore director Paul Rachman, and Newbury Comics owner Michael Dreese.

 Stone went on to direct, produce, write and edit Who the Fuck Is That Guy?
 The Fabulous Journey of Michael Alago which profiles the turbulent life of A & R man Michael Alago.
 The film includes interviews with James Hetfield, Lars Ulrich and Kirk Hammett of Metallica, Cyndi Lauper, Rob Zombie, Phil Anselmo and John Lydon.

 The New York Hardcore Chronicles Film and later The New York Hardcore Chronicles Film 1.5. which both spotlight the New York Hardcore scene and feature Roger Miret of Agnostic Front, Ray Cappo of Youth of Today, Craig Setari of Sick of It All were both released soon after.

 In 2020 Stone followed his passion for music and adventure and traveled to Israel to direct The Jews and The Blues.
 The film features the musicians Gal Nisman, Lazer Lloyd, Gili Yalo, Yaron Ben Ami and Yemen Blues.

+The New York Hardcore Chronicles LIVE! was launched during the COVID-19 pandemic and quickly found a worldwide audience.
+Guests through the years have included Moby, Jamey Jasta, Scott Ian, Brooke Smith, Max Cavalera, Dave Lombardo, Lars Frederiksen, Ian Mackaye and many others.
+The landmark 300th episode with Ray Cappo aired in Dec.
+2023.

+According to Danny Schuler, as of 2024 Stone is currently working on a Biohazard documentary.